 Beginning October 1, the church doors will be closed 5 minutes prior to Mass

-Wednesday of the 14th Week in Ordinary Time
+Thursday of the 25th Week in Ordinary Time, Year II

 Please remember your local parish during these extraordinary circumstances.
 If you are able to help St. Michael’s mission even during these trying times, please consider making a donation online, or by texting give to 438-700-8739.